 To find the specification for Food Preparation and Nutrition, click here.

 Here are some examples of our KS4 student’s work:

-We offer 3D Product Design and Product Design: Fashion and Textiles for those who wish to continue studying the subject at A-Level.
+We offer Product Design for those who wish to continue studying the subject at A-Level.
 Students will learn about a range of designers, design styles and principles, as well as being given the opportunity to experiment in more depth with a range of modern materials and techniques.

-The breakdown for these course is: 50% Design and Make Project (non-examined assessment),
+The breakdown for the course is: 50% Design and Make Project (non-examined assessment),

 2x examinations (Technical Principles (30%) and Designing and Making Principles (20%).

-In addition to the projects we teach in lessons, we also enter pupils in competitions such as ‘Inspirations’ at Elvington and the Rotary Club competition at the National Railway Museum, where pupils are able to practise their engineering skills or showcase their work.
+In addition to the projects we teach in lessons, we also enter pupils in competitions such as the Design Museum ‘Design Ventura’, ‘Inspirations’ at Elvington and the Rotary Club technology challenge, where pupils are able to practise their engineering skills or showcase their work.
 We have been particularly successful over the last few years, with pupils winning the ‘Inspirations’ day at Elvington and being put forward to the national Big Bang engineering finals.